 Find out what our graduates say about working during their time here:

-Employment is not just a great way of earning extra money, it’s also a key way of accumulating transferable skills like teamwork and commercial awareness which can be useful when applying to any future posts.
+Employment is a great way of earning extra money and developing transferable skills like teamwork and commercial awareness which can be useful when applying for jobs in the future.

 Whilst working can be helpful, it’s important to keep a good balance between work and studies.
 We recommend working no more than 15 hours per week during term-time.

 If you are an international student, certain employment restrictions apply depending on the type of visa you have.
 About working in the UK.

 If you’re interested in finding work, you can sign up to the Jobshop on the second floor of the Students’ Union when you arrive.
 You will need to provide your passport and national insurance number.